gfs980/fullstack_mobkoi/backend/README.md

-You need to have Node (v12 or greater)
+You need to have Node (14 or greater)

 Install the node modules:

-    npm install
+    yarn

 Launch the tests:

-    npm test
+    yarn test

 Start the server:

-    node app
+    yarn start